Generative AI for Intent-Driven Network Management in 6G RAN: A Case Study on the Mamba Model: A Case Study on Mamba Model for IDN Management

-Once an action is taken, the system evaluates its effectiveness by assessing whether the applied changes contribute to the desired network improvements.
-This evaluation is based on a reward system that provides feedback on whether the selected applications led to better performance.
-Over time, the system collects a large number of these decision-making instances to form a dataset that contains detailed records of past actions, network conditions, and resulting outcomes.
-The dataset is obtained via a custom-built simulation environment that mimics real-world network scenarios.
-Over time, this dataset can be extended and updated with real-world traces and trajectories to enhance its realism and applicability.
+After each action, the system evaluates its impact by checking whether it improves the targeted network metrics.
+A reward mechanism measures how effective the selected applications were in enhancing performance.
+Over time, this process produces a large dataset containing past actions, network states, and observed outcomes.
+The dataset is generated using a custom simulator designed to mimic realistic network conditions and can later be enriched with real-world traces to further improve accuracy.

-The collected data is structured into three distinct datasets.
-The first dataset is designed for fine-tuning an LLM and consists of query-response pairs and intent-based prompts to enable the model to accurately interpret operator-defined intents and provide relevant network insights.
-The second dataset comprises time series data, which includes key network parameters such as traffic load, power consumption, and packet loss percentage.
-This dataset is crucial for predictive intent validation, allowing the system to anticipate future network conditions and assess whether an intent can be successfully executed without degrading performance.
-The third dataset is a trajectory dataset used in the final stage, where control algorithms learn to optimize network application selection and orchestration.
-This dataset captures past decisions, network states, and corresponding outcomes to form the basis for training decision models that can make informed, goal-driven choices to achieve operator-defined objectives efficiently.
+The collected data is organized into three datasets.
+The first supports \gls{LLM} fine-tuning and contains query–response pairs and intent-driven prompts to help the model interpret operator goals.
+The second dataset contains time-series measurements of parameters such as traffic load, packet loss, and power consumption.
+This data enables predictive intent validation by forecasting whether an intent is safe to execute.
+The third dataset is a trajectory set that trains the control algorithms.
+It records past decisions, states, and outcomes, enabling decision models to learn effective application selection that meets operator objectives.

-In this case study, we employ \gls{QLoRA} to fine-tune an \gls{LLM} (Llama 3.2 by Meta) to minimize computational resource requirements.
-Instead of traditional fine-tuning approaches that require high memory and processing power, \gls{QLoRA} significantly reduces memory consumption without sacrificing performance.
-This fine-tuned model is further integrated with a \gls{RAG} module \footnote{The RAG architecture is hybrid: it combines retrieval-based document fetching with the generative capabilities of the fine-tuned LLM.}, allowing it to access up-to-date network information and respond to dynamic queries with greater accuracy.